 3. You have no incentive to be fast.

-Billing by the hour is in fact disincentivising you to GET faster … or to BE more efficient.
+Charging by the hour is in fact disincentivising you to GET faster … or to BE more efficient.

 If a job only takes you an hour, you only get an hour’s pay … whereas if you take two or three hours to complete that job, you can invoice for a higher amount.